Digital-Grinnell/dlad-blog/content/posts/015-working-with-lets-encrypt.md

         mcfatem/vaf
       ```

+Part of the problem here, I believe, is that I'm using a _Traefik_ container built from "scratch", so there's no shell in the image, which means I can't open a terminal inside the container to see what's happening.

 ### Exactly when is each cert generated?

 That is the question I'm struggling with.
 It would seem impossible for certs to be generated in Step 1 when we haven't even identified what an individual site's URL will be yet.
 Still, all of the _ACME_ parameters that control cert creation, including the specification of `acme.caserver` are specified in Step 1 as part of the _Traefik_ configuration.